Everyplay/developer-assignment-frontend/README.md

 Implement a chat UI for mobile devices similar to e.g. [Whatsapp](https://www.whatsapp.com/) or [Facebook messenger](https://www.messenger.com/).
 Mock the server calls, i.e. implement only the frontend(with tests).

-There should be the following views and navigation between them:
+You should implement the following views and navigation between them:
 - Chat list:
   - list chats in which you are participant (there can be multiple participants in a chat)
   - clicking an item in the chat list will take you to that chat's details view